flowsforapex/apex-flowsforapex/docs/GatewaysAndParallelFlows.md

 ![Inclusive Gateway with Separate End Events](images/inclusiveSeparateEnds.png "Inclusive Gateway with Separate End Events")

-Starting from v21.1, an Inclusive Gateway can now act, simultaneosly, as both a Merging / Closing gateway and an Opening Gateway, in the same way that a Parallel Gateway does.
+Starting from v21.1, an Inclusive Gateway can now act, simultaneously, as both a Merging / Closing gateway and an Opening Gateway, in the same way that a Parallel Gateway does.
 Some experts advise that this is not good BPMN practice as users can get confused by the concept, and so the BPMN Modeler will give you a warning if you include this in your diagram.
 But it works!

 Controlling the Forward Path at an Inclusive Gateway (Changed in V5.0).